 There are two access ports in the system - on the suction tube near the compressor and on the discharge tube near the compressor.
 These are brass fittings with black plastic caps.
-The hose connection fittings are standard 1/4-in.
+The hose connection fittings are standard /4-in.
 SAE male flare couplings.

-The brass fittings are two-piece high flow valves, with a receptacle base brazed to the tubing and an integral spring-closed check valve core screwed into the base (See Fig. 15).
-This Schrader valve is permanently assembled into this core body and cannot be serviced separately; replace the entire core body if necessary.
-Service tools are available from RCD (P/N P920-0010) that allow the replacement of the Schrader valve core without having to recover the entire system refrigerant charge.
-Apply compressor refrigerant oil to the Schrader valve core's bottom O-ring.
-Install the fitting body with 96 \pm 10 in.-lb (10.85 \pm 1.13 Nm) of torque; do not overtighten.
+The brass fittings are two-piece High Flow valves, with a receptacle base brazed to the tubing and an integral spring-closed check valve core screwed into the base.
+See Fig. 14.
+This schrader valve is permanently assembled into the core body and cannot be serviced separately; replace the entire core body if necessary.
+Service tools are available from RCD (P920-0010) that allow the replacement of the schrader valve core without having to recover the entire system refrigerant charge.
+Apply compressor refrigerant oil to the schrader valve core's bottom O-ring.
+Install the fitting body with $96 \pm 10$ in.-lb $(10.85 \pm 1.13 \text{Nm})$ of torque; do not over-tighten.

-NOTE: The high flow valve has a black plastic cap with a rubber O-ring located inside the cap.
-This rubber O-ring must be in place in the cap to prevent refrigerant leaks.
+NOTE: The High Flow valve has a black plastic cap with a rubber o-ring located inside the cap.
+This rubber o-ring must be in place in the cap to prevent refrigerant leaks.